Dynamically induced cascading failures in power grids: Introduction

-Although real-world cascades often include dynamical transients of grid frequency and flow with very well defined spatio-temporal structures, so far models of cascading failures have mainly focused on event-triggered sequences of steady states \cite{Witthaut2015,Plietzsch2016,Rohden2016,Crucitti2004,Crucitti2004a,Kinney2005,Ji2016} or on purely dynamical descriptions of desynchronization without considering secondary failure of lines \cite{12powergrid,13powerlong,14bifurcation,Nish15,16critical}.
-In particular, in supply networks such as electric power grids, which are considered as uniquely critical among all infrastructures \cite{Kund94, Obama2013}, the failure of transmission lines during a blackout is determined not only by the network topology and by the static distribution of the electricity flow, but also by the collective transient dynamics of the entire system.
-Indeed, during the severe outages mentioned above, cascading failures over the electric power grids happened on time scales of dozens of minutes overall, but often started by the failure of a single element \cite{Pourbeik2006}.
-Conversely, sequences of individual line overloads took place on a much shorter time scale of seconds \cite{Elektrizitaet2006,USBlackout2003}, the time scale of systemic instabilities, emphasizing the role of transient dynamics in the emergence of collective behaviors.
-Notwithstanding the importance of the transients, the causes, triggers and propagation of cascades induced by transient dynamics has been considered only in a few works \cite{Simonsen2008}, and still needs to be systematically studied \cite{Bienstock2011}.
+Although real-world cascades often include dynamical transients of grid frequency and flow with very well defined spatio-temporal structures, so far models of cascading failures have mainly focused on event-triggered sequences of steady states \cite{Witthaut2015,Plietzsch2016,Rohden2016,Crucitti2004,Crucitti2004a,Kinney2005,Ji2016,Pahwa2014} or on purely dynamical descriptions of desynchronization without considering secondary failure of lines \cite{12powergrid,13powerlong,14bifurcation,Nish15,16critical}.
+In particular, in supply networks such as electric power grids, which are considered as uniquely critical among all infrastructures \cite{Kund94}, the failure of transmission lines during a blackout is determined not only by the network topology and by the static distribution of the electricity flow, but also by the collective transient dynamics of the entire system.
+Indeed, during the severe outages mentioned above, cascading failures in electric power grids happened on time scales of dozens of minutes overall, but often started due to the failure of a single element \cite{Pourbeik2006}.
+Conversely, sequences of individual line overloads took place on a much shorter time scale of seconds \cite{UCTE_Report2007,USBlackout2003}, the time scale of systemic instabilities, emphasizing the role of transient dynamics in the emergence of collective behaviors.
+For example, during the European blackout in 2006, a total of 33 high voltage transmission lines tripped within a time period of 1 minute and 20 seconds, with 30 of those lines failing within the first 19 seconds \cite{UCTE_Report2007}.
+Notwithstanding the importance of these fast transients, the causes, triggers and propagation of cascades induced by transient dynamics have been considered only in a few works \cite{Simonsen2008, Yang2017b}, and still need to be systematically studied \cite{Bienstock2011}.
+Hence, we here focus on characterizing the dynamics of events that take place at the short time scale of seconds, which substantially contribute to the overall outages occurring in real grids.